 In other words, if no business credit file is yet established, the issuer has no data to review.
 The application will either be denied for lack of data to analyze, or the creditor will pull the applicant’s personal credit and issue a decision based on that.
 Some creditors will first ask for a personal guarantee and authorization for the credit check.
 Others won’t (the authorization is apparently built into the application).

 Case in point: I applied for the (now discontinued) American Express Costco card using an EIN, without revealing my social security number at all during the application process.
-I was instantly approved.
-Hard inquiry on my personal credit file: yes.
+I was instantly approved, but a hard inquiry showed up on my personal credit report.

 A month later I applied for a commercial account at Staples, again without revealing my social security number.
 They responded that my business credit file was insufficient to render a decision, but gave me the option of offering a personal guarantee.
-I provided my SSN.
-Hard inquiry on my personal credit file: yes.
+I provided my SSN, so once again a hard inquiry was added to my personal credit report.